boylett/react-router-zod-forms/README.md

 ```

 > [!IMPORTANT]
-> The root-level schema must consist of `interface` types only.
-Polluting the schema with non-`interface` types will cause a type error in `handleZodForm`.
+> The root-level schema must consist of `object` types only.
+Polluting the schema with non-`object` types will cause a type error in `handleZodForm`.

 ## Server Handler